danhetrick/perl-ircd/README.md

 **Raven IRCd** is up and running!
 Connect to it on port 6667, 6668, or 6669 and chat away!

 ------------

+# OperServ

+**Raven IRCd** has an optional OperServ bot built into it.
+To turn it on, create a `operserv` element in you config file, and set `operserv`'s child element `use` to 1.
+You can change the nick the OperServ uses by setting `operserv`'s child element `nick` to the desired nick.

+## OperServ Usage

+If activated, the Operserv will join the server as soon as the server starts, and will be ready to take commands.
+All commands require that the issuing user is an operator (see (`operator`)[#operator-element] for information on how to create operator accounts).

 # License

 Raven IRCd - An open-source IRC server written in Perl